-Rolsky is currently completing a manuscript entitled, Norman Lear and the Spiritual Politics of Religious Liberalism, which is under contract with Columbia University Press.
-Once complete, he plans to begin research on a second book project that examines the history of the Christian Right across the 20th century.
+Rolsky is currently completing a manuscript entitled, I Love Liberty: The Spiritual Politics of Religious Liberalism, which is under contract with Columbia University Press.
+Once complete, he plans to begin research on a second book project that examines the history of the New Christian Right across the 20th century.

 Rolsky was born in Santa Monica, California, yet he spent most of his formative years in Whitefish, Montana.
 He attended Arizona State University as an undergraduate, and eventually finished his education with a PhD from Drew University in Madison, NJ.
 He played competitive golf throughout his middle and high school years as well as playing in the odd recital (Piano), and performing on the even odder stage (Wizard of Oz - The Cowardly Lion).
 In July of 2015, Rolsky married his graduate school sweetheart, and in September of the following year the two welcomed Audrey, their daughter, into the world in Red Bank, NJ.
 His favorite weekend hobbies include doing yard work with his wife, devouring the latest scholarly article on religion and American politics, and sauteeing portobello mushrooms.

 Some of What I've Achieved